Authors and Organisations Committed to Providing Content for BRAVE NEW EUROPE

 Karl Brenke – Economist, German Institute for Economics (DIW)

-Victoria Canning – Lecturer in Criminology at The Open University, currently leads an ESRC project investigating gendered harms in asylum in Britain, Denmark and the UK in collaboration with the Danish Institute Against Torture.
+Victoria Canning – Lecturer in Criminology at The University of Bristol, currently leads an ESRC project investigating gendered harms in asylum in Britain, Denmark and the UK in collaboration with the Danish Institute Against Torture.

 Andrea Lorenzo Capussela – Expert in Competition Policy, State Building and Corruption